subhajit-rajak/makaut-study-buddy/README.md

 <details>
     <summary>2.
 Can I contribute?</summary>

-  - Yes, you absoultely can.
+  - Yes, you absolutely can.
 Check the section above on steps of how to contribute.
 </details>

 ## 📱 Screenshots